mmeoak240/phase-5-project/README.md

 I have always struggled with taking and organizing my notes.
 I would have notes on google docs, in a note book, paper flashcards and notebooked browser pages.
 This approach works for some people but not everyone.
 I wanted to create a place to keep everything.
 Notebooks, flashcards, scheduleing and more, all the tools a student needs to succeed.

 ## Features

+- Creation of notebooks and notes within those notebooks.
+- Ability to edit notes.
+- Creation of flippable flashcards
+- All notes and flashcards can be tabbed to organize and study only what you need.

 ## Comming Features